 But ultimately they found their favorite brain enhancers to be new twists on the old standbys, coffee and tea.

 Each has created his own favorite recipe for optimal mental performance.

 Ferriss’s all-round favorite brew is yerba mate.

 Instead of coffee, he starts each day with a blend of yerba mate and various teas mixed with coconut oil, ginger, and turmeric.

 He calls this drink “titanium tea” and likens it to “rocket fuel for the brain.”

 Ferriss has also developed a protocol using yerba mate to maximize creativity.

 He starts with yerba mate, strategically followed by red wine and a little dark chocolate.

-Dave, on the other hand, has built a small industry around his bulletproof coffee recipe.
+Asprey, on the other hand, has built an entire industry around his “bulletproof coffee” concept.